Federal response resources

 The Latino Economic Development Center (LEDC), an Elevate Hennepin advisor, has collected resources designed to support immigrant families and businesses.
 This list includes legal help, emergency support, food access, housing stability, mental health, and family preparedness.

-Restaurants, hospitality businesses
+For restaurants, hospitality businesses

 CTUL, a worker’s rights organization, has ready-to-print signs and guidance for restaurants and hospitality businesses.

-City of Minneapolis resources
+Resources from the City of Minneapolis

 - Business owners in Minneapolis can contact the City of Minneapolis Business Technical Assistance Program (BTAP) for referrals to free legal advice from attorneys